 If you make it a part of your everyday beauty care routine, green tea may even aid in the repair skin damage on a cellular level.
 Here are some more details on green tea's skin benefits.

 Green tea acne masks are popular.
-The anti-inflammatory properties of green tea are also beneficial in helping reduce the intensity and frequency of breakouts.
-It improves complexion and helps open clogged pores.
+The anti-inflammatory properties of the tea are also beneficial in helping reduce the intensity and frequency of breakouts.
+The polyphenols in green tea reduce the sebum secretions, this improves complexion and helps open clogged pores.

 Daily application of a green tea solution has been shown to regulate sebum production. [study]